moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_pagers.md

-# Metis Resources- Pagers
+# Pagers Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Pagers on Metis.
-To learn in detail about the Pager as a  DataOS Resource, refer to this link.
+To learn in detail about the Pager as a  DataOS Resource, refer to this <a href="/resources/">link</a>.

 </aside>

 Metis has integrated "Pager" as a "Resource" type entity for storing metadata related to its configuration and state, such as conditions that the incident must meet to raise a notification. ,  destinations, etc. On selecting **Pagers,** the following information will appear on the screen:

 ![Metis Pagers](metis_resources_pagers/pagers.png)
+<figcaption align = "center"> List of Pagers  </figcaption>

 ## Filter pane